ploomber/soopervisor/doc/cookbook/kubernetes.rst

 .. important::

-    For your pipeline to run successfully, tasks write their outputs in a common location.
+    For your pipeline to run successfully, tasks must write their outputs to a common location.
 You can do this either by creating a shared disk or by adding a storage client.
     :doc:`Click here to learn more. <../user-guide/task-comm>`